longmakesstuff/Neural-Network-Visualization/README.md

 The implementation was done in pure Kotlin.
 The linear algebra works got help by `Nd4j`.

+The training data will be splitted into two parts.
+The left top part of the input space will be blue and the right bottom part of the input space will be pink.
+From the whole input space random data points will be sampled and fed into the neural network.
+After each training epoch the neural network's prediction on the whole space will visualized.

+### Results

-### Simple training data with less complex topology
+###### Simple training data with less complex topology

 ![](result/001.gif)

-### Advanced training data with no possible way to draw a dividing line between two classes
+###### Advanced training data with no possible way to draw a dividing line between two classes

 ![](result/002.gif)

-### Another non-trivial training data set
+###### Another non-trivial training data set

 ![](result/003.gif)